learn-co-students/atl-web-060319/01-hashketball-review/README.md

 # Hashketball Review

 ## Objectives

 Today, we learn:

 * A strategy for approaching development.
 * A strategy for approaching testing.
+* How to read an error message and traceback.
 * How to identify different Ruby data types.
 * Trace data flow across methods and method chains.
 * How to decide on an appropriate enumerable method.

 * Exercise: Recognize calling a method vs passing an argument.
 * Exercise: Determine data types in a method chain.

 ### Enter Hashketball